arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 ### Analog Pins

 The **GIGA R1** has 12 analog input pins that can be read with a resolution of 16 Bits, by using the `analogRead()` function.

 ```arduino
 value = analogRead(pin, value);
 ```

 The reference voltage of these pins is 3.3V.

-Pins A8, A9, A10 and A11 can not be used as GPIO, but are limited to use as analog input pins.
+Pins A8, A9, A10 and A11 can not be used as GPIOs, but are limited to use as analog input pins.

+***For more advanced analog readings, you can use the `AdvancedAnalogRedux` library.
+Read more about this in the [Advanced ADC section](/tutorials/giga-r1/giga-audio#analog-to-digital-converters).***

 ### PWM Pins